Meet the Team

 Dan Sharkey, Treasurer

 Dan is a Bank Manager for Lloyds Banking Group and in 2018 became a mentor to Arty Folks supporting the charity with their digital strategy and social media confidence.
-In 2023 Dan strengthened his relationship with Arty Folks by joining the board as a trustee and Treasurer.

-“As long-term supporter of the charity and now as Treasurer I am keen to see the charity grow in a sustainable manner and succeed in reaching the most vulnerable and isolated in our society.
+“As long-term supporter of the charity and now as Treasurer I am keen to see the charity grow in a sustainable manner and succeed in reaching the most vulnerable and isolated in our society.”

 In his spare time Dan loves nothing more than grabbing his hiking boots and reaching for the mountains.